ztpaul/pyacs/README.md

 Please change the `SECRET_KEY` by generating your own.
 The `SECRET_KEY` is used to sign cookies.

-### config/femtocells.ini
+### config/tr098.ini

-The main configuration file for the femtocells.
-The *Common* section is used as default values which can be overriden by a specific femtocell configuration.
+The main configuration file for TR-098.
+The *Common* section is used as default values which can be overriden by a specific CPE configuration.

-To override values for a specific femtocell create a section with the serialnumber including leading zeros as shown for femtocell *0000123456*.
+To override values for a specific CPE create a section with the serialnumber including leading zeros as shown for *0000123456*.

 **IMPORTANT** ensure the **Device.ManagementServer.URL=http://10.0.11.184:7547/acs|xsd:string** matches this server including the /acs.